KroneDev22/AboutMe/README.md

 It may come off as generic, but I love games, both making and playing.
 My favourite genre to play would be co-op RPGs, though I also enjoy competitive PvP games.
 When it comes to making them, the feeling when a prototype becomes a game is second to none.

 Away from the computer I don't have many interests these days, though I do enjoy snowboarding (only done it once) and indoor rock climbing (bouldering specifically).
 Growing up I enjoyed a lot of different sports such as Rugby league mostly, basketball, and tennis to name a few.
-My love for Rugby league faded a bit in 2012~ as other team members no longer played it for fun, and were negative even during the positive times.